BrainsOnBoard/bob_robotics/robot_net_test/README.md

 ## Robot test programs
 This folder contains a basic example for connecting to an Arduino robot (Nor-bot :-)), controlling it with a joystick and viewing the camera stream.
-Whether the stream is unwrapped can be toggled by pressing U. Press escape to exit the program with an inglorious flurry of uncaught exceptions ;-)
+Whether the stream is unwrapped can be toggled by pressing U. Press escape to exit the program.

 ### Building on Linux
 The example programs can be built on Linux with a simple `make`.
 If you want to build the robot-side program without I2C (e.g. if you're testing it on a desktop machine), build with: